It was fortunate for me that several of my friends had already begun vaping by the time I was looking to switch over

 There is an Ocean of Flavours on the Market

-Some of my most beloved e-liquid flavors were from promotional purchases I made for juice going on sale.
+Some of my most beloved e-liquid flavours were from promotional purchases I made for juice going on sale.
 You never know what you might find on the market.

 On a tangentially related note, try experimenting with juice that uses a different PG/VG makeup.
 You might find that you enjoy the throat hit of a higher-PG blend, or you might find yourself captivated by the sheer volume of clouds you can produce with a high VG fluid.